JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ```
 # Basic path construction

 This tutorial covers the basics of drawing paths in Luxor.
 If you're familiar with the basics of Cairo, PostScript, Processing, HTML canvas, or similar graphics applications, you can probably glance through these tutorials and then refer to the How To sections.
-For more information about how paths are built, refer to the [Cairo API documentation](https://cairographics.org/manual/cairo-Paths.html); Luxor hides the details behind friendly Julia syntax, but the underlying mechanics are the same.
+For much more information about how paths are built, refer to the [Cairo API documentation](https://cairographics.org/manual/cairo-Paths.html); Luxor hides the details behind friendly Julia syntax, but the underlying mechanics are the same.

 ## How to build a path